-1. The fishery for Dissostichus eleginoides in Statistical Subarea 48.3 shall be conducted by vessels using longlines and pots only.
+Access 1.
+The fishery for Dissostichus eleginoides in Statistical Subarea 48.3 shall be conducted by vessels using longlines and pots only.

-2. The total catch of Dissostichus eleginoides in Statistical Subarea 48.3 in the 2002/03 season shall be limited to 7 810 tonnes.
+Catch limit 2.
+The total catch of Dissostichus eleginoides in Statistical Subarea 48.3 in the 2003/04 season shall be limited to 4 420 tonnes.

-3. For the purpose of the longline fishery for Dissostichus eleginoides in Statistical Subarea 48.3, the 2002/03 season is defined as the period from 1 May to 31 August 2003, or until the catch limit is reached, whichever is sooner.
-For the purpose of the pot fishery for Dissostichus eleginoides in Statistical Subarea 48.3, the 2002/03 season is defined as the period from 1 December 2002 to 30 November 2003, or until the catch limit is reached, whichever is sooner.
+Season 3.
+For the purpose of the longline fishery for Dissostichus eleginoides in Statistical Subarea 48.3, the 2003/04 season is defined as the period from 1 May to 31 August 2004, or until the catch limit is reached, whichever is sooner.
+For the purpose of the pot fishery for Dissostichus eleginoides in Statistical Subarea 48.3, the 2003/04 season is defined as the period from 1 December 2003 to 30 November 2004, or until the catch limit is reached, whichever is sooner.
+The season for longline fishing operations may be extended to 14 September 2004 for any vessel which has demonstrated full compliance with Conservation Measure 25-02 in the 2002/03 season.
+This extension to the season will also be subject to a catch limit of three (3) seabirds per vessel.
+If three seabirds are caught during the season extension, fishing shall cease immediately for that vessel.